Faustino-Marco/gallery-of-horns/README.md

 ## Time Estimates

-### Number and name of feature: Feature #1: Display a Modal
+### Number and name of feature:

+#### Feature #1: Display a Modal

-Estimate of time needed to complete: 30 minutes
+- Estimate of time needed to complete: 30 minutes

-Start time: 8:30pm
+- Start time: 8:30pm

-Finish time: 10:00pm
+- Finish time: 10:00pm

-Actual time needed to complete: 1.5 hrs
+- Actual time needed to complete: 1.5 hrs

+#### Feature #2: Filter by Number of Horns

+- Estimate of time needed to complete: 1hr minutes

+- Start time: 8:30am

+- Finish time: 11:00am

+- Actual time needed to complete: 2.5 hrs
+  - (took lots of time to re-watch lecture and rework my code...actual time coding was more like 45mins-1hr after grasping the concept)

 ## Available Scripts